archeofoss/archeofoss/2022/abstracts/archaeological-field-data/minucci-bosco-de_luca.md

+---
+title: "Virtual RTI Application on 3D model for documentation of ancient graffiti: a propose of methodology for a complex archaeological site"
-# Virtual RTI Application on 3D model for documentation of ancient graffiti: a propose of methodology for a complex archaeological site
+description: "Virtual RTI Application on 3D model for documentation of ancient graffiti: a propose of methodology for a complex archaeological site"
+layout: article-slim
+img: minucci-bosco-de-luca.png
+auths:
+  - name: Eleonora Minucci
+    geo: 40.8312632,14.2422203
+  - name: Angela Bosco
+    geo: 40.8312632,14.2422203
+  - name: Daniele De Luca
+    geo: 40.8540421,14.1765625
+---

-**Panel 6**: Practice and Paradigms of Open Source Technologies for Archaeological Field Data
+**Panel: Practice and Paradigms of Open Source Technologies for Archaeological Field Data.**

 - **Eleonora Minucci**
   - Università degli Studi di Napoli "L'Orientale", Napoli, Italy